 Dermal Fillers are a soft tissue filler that is injected into the skin to help fill out facial wrinkles and cavities and add volume to the face, for a fuller, smoother appearance.
 Like Botox, these are temporary as they are eventually absorbed by the body.
 Often used cosmetically to soften facial wrinkles, lines and other skin imperfections and enhance facial volume.

 There are many different types of fillers, each has its own specificities and tends to work better on certain areas and not in others.
 Some dermal fillers last longer than others.

-Book a free consultation with one of our specialists to discuss the different options of facial treatments available at Cadogan Cosmetics.
+Book a consultation with one of our specialists to discuss the best injectable treatments at Cadogan Clinic.

 The main active ingredient of Botox Cosmetic injections is botulinum toxin type A, a toxin produced by the Clostridium Botulinum Bacterium.

 More specifically, Botox Cosmetic (onabotulinumtoxinA) for injection contains sterile, vacuum-dried purified botulinum toxin type A.

 In Botox Cosmetic injections, botulinum toxin is present in extremely small doses and has the beneficial effect of relaxing facial muscles preventing the development of wrinkles and frown lines.

 One of the main benefits of Botox is that this quick and (generally) pain-free treatment, once complete, poses no threat of a long recovery, allowing patients to resume immediately to their normal daily activities.

 The effect is visibly noticeable after around 24 - 72 hours once the treatment complete, but optimal results usually present after around 5 days’ post-treatment.